 Art created by individuals living in the Hospital is featured throughout the new facility and a museum near the main entrance chronicles the Hospital’s history as a leader in humane treatment of people with mental illness

 Saint Elizabeths Hospital publishes a Performance Related Information for Staff and Managers (PRISM) report that presents monthly data with twelve-month trends on census, basic demographics and selected performance indicators such as unusual incidents, seclusion and restraint usage, and medication variances or adverse drug reactions.
 The reports are used for quality improvement initiatives by providing critical information about patients and staff performance in delivering timely and effective services.
-The PRISM report is accompanied by an annual trend analysis that provides data and long-term trends with more in-depth analysis in a variety of areas related to patient care.

 In addition, the Hospital’s Environmental Self-Assessment Survey [PDF] is a dynamic process of data collection and reporting to identify areas of strength and to improve the quality of the environment in which individual care and treatment occurs.
 The survey teams consisted of employees, consumers, and other outside surveyors.
 Fifteen survey categories with 111 standards are included in such areas as general cleanliness and maintenance, food handling, orderliness of nursing stations, and infectious waste and sharps disposals.